Amsterdam/design-system/packages/css/src/components/badge/README.md

 # Badge

-A prominently colored box containing 1 or 2 words to guide the user in taking a specific action.
+A prominently coloured box containing 1 or 2 words.
+Guides the user in taking a specific action or describes its surrounding content.

 ## Design